USS La Jolla: Post stand-down conversion to training ship

 La Jolla was converted to a Moored Training Ship (MTS) in August 2017 and decommissioned and stricken from the Naval Vessel Register on 15 November 2019.
 The conversion to a MTS began in February 2015 and completed in late 2019.
 After a "Fast Cruise" period in the spring of 2020, La Jolla was certified and cleared for student training.
 The conversion to a MTS was expected to take 32 months according to the commanding officer, however it took much longer.
-During its time in shipyard, the submarine was cut into three pieces, and a portion of the hull taken out.
+During her time in shipyard, the submarine was cut into three pieces, and a portion of the hull taken out.
 Three new hull sections from General Dynamics Electric Boat were added to accommodate the sub's new mission.
 A newly fabricated hull section was welded in place, and the new compartment (OPS, or Operations) contains training spaces, office spaces, and an emergency safeguard system.
 La Jolla is permanently moored at Nuclear Power Training Unit (NPTU) at Naval Support Activity Charleston in South Carolina.